yuhangang/langgraph_learning/README.md

 - `config.client1.json` contains a ready-to-use “Client 1 Multi-Step Support” workflow plus a curated `client_1_kb`.
 Point `PIPELINE_CONFIG_PATH=config.client1.json` in your `.env` to activate it.
 - Each knowledge-base entry accepts `summary`, `keywords`, and `priority` so the retriever can build a lightweight inverted index for faster lookups.
 Use short keywords (product names, ticket codes) and raise `priority` for the most accurate policies.
 - Keep the file under version control per client, or store it in object storage and mount it during deployment for clean separation between tenants.
+- Need durable embeddings beyond process memory?
+Set `VECTOR_DB_URL` (or `DATABASE_URL`) to a PostgreSQL instance with pgvector and follow `docs/vector-store.md` to persist and query knowledge entries semantically.

 ## Architecture